$0 Arizona IEP Meeting Prep Checklist

 Charter Schools and Autism: Compliance Patterns

 Arizona charter schools are frequently chosen by families of autistic children for smaller class sizes, specialized environments, or specific pedagogical approaches.
-Charter schools must provide FAPE to autistic students.
-They cannot offer a less intensive IEP than a district school would be required to provide, claim that their model "doesn't include" certain services, or deny services because their school structure makes delivery inconvenient.
+Charter schools must provide FAPE based on each student's individual needs.
+They cannot claim that their model "doesn't include" services required by the student's IEP or deny services because their school structure makes delivery inconvenient.

 If your child's charter school IEP seems thin compared to what the evaluations show your child needs, Raising Special Kids (RSK) and the Arizona Center for Disability Law (ACDL) both provide guidance specific to charter IDEA compliance.